CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Semantic

 Property IDs, names, and descriptions do not have an inherent meaning.
 To provide a machine-readable meaning, properties may be assigned a semantic identifier string (`semantic`), indicating how the property's content should be interpreted.
-Semantic identifiers may be defined by the [Cesium Metadata Semantic Reference](./Semantics/) or by external semantic references, and may be application-specific.
+Semantic identifiers may be defined by the [3D Metadata Semantic Reference](./Semantics/) or by external semantic references, and may be application-specific.
 Identifiers should be uppercase, with underscores as word separators.

 > **Example:** Semantic definitions might include temperature in degrees Celsius (e.g. `TEMPERATURE_DEGREES_CELSIUS`), time in milliseconds (e.g. `TIME_MILLISECONDS`), or mean squared error (e.g. `MEAN_SQUARED_ERROR`).
 These examples are only illustrative.